 Volunteers get Sunday afternoons off as well as another full day per week (except the week of the Kruger trip), which is on a rotational basis.
 Volunteers can relax at Vaal Rock or chose to visit one of the activities listed here (at an additional charge).
 Please note that the cost of transport will have to be taken into account as most of them are about an hour and a half’s drive away.
-Sunday afternoon is a time to relax at Vaal Rock and spend some time by the river, as there is no staff available.
+Sunday afternoon is a time to relax at Vaal Rock and spend some time by the river.

-A typical working day starts early morning by feeding the animals and cleaning their enclosures, i.e. collecting their faeces or other organic waste and washing out and refilling all water bowls.
-Moreover, our cheetahs are exercised with a running session on Tuesdays, Thursdays and Saturdays.
+A typical working day starts early morning, before breakfast, by feeding the animals and cleaning their enclosures, i.e. collecting their faeces or other organic waste and washing out and refilling all water bowls.

 Mid-morning session is dedicated to heavy tasks such as:

-- Road and Reserve Maintenance: Rock and litter removal, alien Invader plant species removal...
+- Road and Reserve Maintenance: Rock and litter removal, alien Invasive plant species removal.

-- Meat quartering: Removing the meat from the bones, cutting it into chunks or grinding it up, weighting portions and pack them in the freezer.
-Meat preparation replaces all activities of the day.
+- Meat quartering: Removing the meat from the bones, cutting it into chunks or grinding it up, weighting portions and packing them into the freezer.
+Meat preparation replaces all activities for that sepcific day.

 - Cheetah Kitchen cleaning.

-Day usually ends preparing and serving the cheetahs and the smaller cats' meal.
+The day usually ends by preparing and feeding the cheetahs and the smaller cats' meal.

 The cost of the project depends on the length of your stay and the optional participation in the Kruger trip.
 Please email cheetah(xmsAt)parys(xmsDot)co(xmsDot)za stating the dates that your are interested in and if you wish to join the Kruger trip.
 We will get back to you with a pricing and the General Terms and Conditions as soon as possible.